The Woman Behind the Blog

 Okay, so I was (am) kind of a nerd and while I met my future husband in high school, we can’t really call ourselves teenage sweethearts since we amicably parted after (he claims) I dumped him for a beefy jock (I have no recollection of this).

 Our “happily ever after” really began when I was getting ready for law school; he was selling cars to save up some cash before starting medical school.
-He stuck with his dream and not too long ago wrapped up a decade of medical training and joined a private practice in Georgia.
-We had babies during the lean, chaotic years of medical training despite multiple warnings not to, and the only thing our little ones lacked was a Pottery Barn nursery (or any nursery at all; we’d rather have them sleeping close by anyway).
+He stuck with his dream and recently wrapped up nine years of medical training and joined a private practice in Georgia.
+We had babies during the lean, chaotic years of medical training despite multiple warnings not to, and the only thing our girls lacked was a Pottery Barn nursery (or any nursery at all; we’d rather have them sleeping close by anyway).
 I’m a law school dropout and proud of it.
 I went to law school out of fear.
 I wanted to write, but I was afraid of putting myself out there.
 I still am, but I do it anyways.

 I always wanted to be a mom, and now I am one.
 I knew mothering would be hard, but not this hard.
 How do I do it all?
 I don’t.
 But anything I do accomplish is only with God’s grace.

-I homeschooled for nine years, but we recently shipped the kids off to school.
+I’m planning on homeschooling at least for now.
 We’re taking it child by child and year by year.
 I’m a natural birthing, babywearing, extended breastfeeding, co-sleeping mama because that’s what works for us.
 (Lest you think I’m completely crunchy we use disposable diapers – and get them from free from my dad who’s been in the diaper business for years! – and Goldfish are an approved snack around here.)
-I don’t judge moms on their choices.
-We do what we have to do and if feel guilty about anything, chances are, we’re doing a good enough job raising our children.

 Aside from this corner of cyberspace, I sporadically share “tweets” at Twitter.
 Follow along here.